 As DEISER associates, we want to continuously transmit to everybody passing by the company the importance of the way to reaching our economic results.
 Not everything is acceptable to earn profits, even though they are, obviously, one of our main aims –taking into account that they are the basis for the consolidation and growth of the company-.
 These profits must be the result of how our activity is carried out, even more than our activity itself.

 Nowadays, we are immersed in a new challenge, one where customers are our center –as they always have been-, our focus, even more, if possible.
-Customers in the broadest sense; the applicants to our job vacancies, the people being part of DEISER today, the companies requesting services, and Atlassian licenses; those who buy Profields to reinforce the tracking of their projects in their Jira instance… They all have the right to receive the best possible experience.
+Customers in the broadest sense; the applicants to our job vacancies, the people being part of DEISER today, the companies requesting services, and Atlassian licenses; those who buy Projectrak to reinforce the tracking of their projects in their Jira instance or Exporter to export issues from Jira… They all have the right to receive the best possible experience.
 And we have embarked on an ambitious project to have the most appropriate people in each area.
 In a few words, "having the appropriate people, in the appropriate environment, making the appropriate activities".
-And all of this having an objective above any other:
+And all of this has an objective above any other:

 "Customers, nowadays, are not only expecting a good product or service –that is taken for granted-; they expect an experience that makes their job/life more comfortable and easy too.
 They expect not to be frictions; they expect to be helped; they expect to receive friendly and transparent treatment and expect to receive value even before deciding whether to work with us or not.
 We seek to wake up every day thinking how to do our bit to produce that feeling in our customers, how to achieve their expectancies about our services and products, and succeeding in making that the value we share at DEISER and our key differentiation."